wadtech/petermellett.co.uk/cv/index.markdown

 ## Work

+**April 2018 to present: Web Developer, Freelance**

+Currently serving a number of clients to build and maintain Ruby on Rails, Laravel and Angular (1.6) projects.
+Involved with planning and working with a trusted network of design, marketing and UX specialists to deliver maintainable and extensible web applications across a number of industries.

 **April 2016 to March 2018: Web Developer, Foundry**

 Worked on multiple SaaS applications, WordPress sites and front-end applications using PHP, JavaScript, Ruby and more.
 Responsibilities include scheduling, project management and delivery and client meetings.